 The Zipadee-Zip was designed for swaddle transition and checks all the boxes above for a product that will help with the adjustment.
 Additionally, Zipadee-Zip continues to help with the startle reflex.
 Most babies don’t grow out of this until after three months and many will need to transition out of the swaddle before then.
-(The Zipadee-Zip is only for babies three-months or older).
+(The Zipadee-Zip is only for babies three months or older).

 Many parents opt for the swaddle as the go-to baby clothing option for their newborns.
 The cozy and restrictive comfort offered by this bundling technique can help young infants feel safe and soothed, promoting better sleep, according to the American Academy of Pediatrics.

-The design of Zipadee-Zip provides babies with free range of movement and is safe for stomach sleeping, leaving parents able to sleep more soundly knowing that their baby is safe if they roll to their stomach during the night.
-This attention to details is what makes our Zipadee-Zip so loved by babies and their parents!
+The design of Zipadee-Zip provides babies with a free range of movement and is safe for stomach sleeping, leaving parents able to sleep more soundly knowing that their baby is safe if they roll to their stomach during the night.
+This attention to detail is what makes our Zipadee-Zip so loved by babies and their parents!